reTHINK-project/dev-hyperty-toolkit/README.md

 ### Cloud Development Environment

-The toolkit is pre-configured to use **hybroker.rethink.ptinovacao.pt** cloud development environment.
+The toolkit is pre-configured to use **hysmart.rethink.ptinovacao.pt** cloud development environment.
 In case you want to use another reTHINK cloud environment the following changes must be done:

 - set the cloud development environment domain at [system.config.json](system.config.json)